Cheesy Pasta Bake with Tomatoes and Havarti

-This Spicy Penne with Tomatoes and Havarti is a perennial favorite at our house!
+This Cheesy Pasta Bake with Tomatoes and Havarti is a perennial favorite at our house!
 Family-friendly and an easy, delicious entree!

 Easy Pasta Recipe

-Kraft Deluxe or even this Copycat Panera Mac and Cheese are the sorts of pasta dishes Katie adores.
+Kraft Deluxe or my Creamy Italian Sausage Pasta are the sorts of pasta dishes Katie adores.
 But this spicy penne pasta recipe quickly became a family favorite, especially with the pasta-loving daughter.
 She often requests this “spicy mac and cheese” for her birthday dinner and it makes the rounds every Lent when we need a vegetarian pasta recipe.
 Easy Pasta Recipes are a favorite of the cook, too!

-There’s a simple formula to make easy pasta dishes like this penne pasta recipe.
+There’s a simple formula to make easy pasta dishes like penne pasta recipes.

-- Tortilla Pizzas with Rosated Red Peppers from Cravings of a Lunatic
+- Tortilla Pizzas with Roasted Red Peppers from Cravings of a Lunatic

 - Chili Relleno Casserole